Search the internet for a retirement planning calculator and you'll find them on many retirement focussed sites.

 On the face of it using these calculators for our retirement planning seems very objective and precise.
 Make some assumptions, plug in some numbers and out pops your complete plan.
-Or does it?

 Retirement planning is not just a simple computer generated financial model wrapped up in a neat looking summary.
 It's a challenging and ongoing exercise which too often is influenced by biased thinking.

 At each stage we have to make assumptions about things like investment returns, inflation and how long we expect to live.

 But who knows about next week let alone 20 or 30 years from now?

 But do they know the answers to these forecast questions any better than we do?
 Or is this illusion of objectivity just to make us feel better or more confident about their advice?

 Potential cognitive biases in our thinking

 Studies have shown that, even when warned beforehand about a bias it has little impact on our ability to avoid it.
 Remember the old adage of garbage in, garbage out (GIGO).

 It can also result in people being unable to cope with a disaster once it occurs.
 As people with a normalcy bias have difficulty reacting to something they have not experienced before.

-Wishful thinking bias - the formation of a theory and the making of decisions according to what is pleasing to imagine instead of being based on evidence.
+- here there is the formation of a theory and the making of decisions according to what is pleasing to imagine instead of being based on evidence.

-Money illusion - the tendency to concentrate on the face, or nominal, value of money rather than its value in terms of purchasing power.
+- promotes the tendency to concentrate on the face, or nominal, value of money rather than its value in terms of purchasing power.